perak/perak.github.io/README.md

 #### Meteor Kitchen

 Started [Meteor Kitchen](http://www.meteorkitchen.com) project in 2014.
 "Meteor Kitchen" is a code generator for Meteor.js that dramatically speeds up and simplifies development of web and mobile applications.
-A year later, together with growing number of users (developers), "Kitchen" is moving closer and closer to a great dream: **enable non-experts to build great, modern and reactive web & mobile applications** in minutes instead of hours.
+A year later, together with growing number of users (developers), "Kitchen" is moving closer to a great dream: **enable non-experts to build modern, reactive web & mobile applications** in minutes instead of hours.
 Or in hours instead of days.

 In this videos, other people talks about meteor kitchen: